kendo-labs/kendo-ui-forms/CONTRIBUTING.md

 We're not dogmatic about code style, here, but we do believe that a project should adhere to a consistent style.
 All Kendo UI Labs projects are expected to follow the following style guidelines, so please keep these in mind before you submit your Pull Requests:

-- Tab indentation, size of 2
+- Space indentation, size of 2
 - Semicolons are nice.
 Use them
 - Single quotes
 - No trailing whitespace